EnderNon/respack-decrypter-cli/readme.md

 - Go to the releases tab
 - Download for your system and unzip it
 - (Step for linux users only) run `chmod +x` on the executable
-- Open a command prompt (windows)
+- Open a command prompt (windows) and run rpfixer.exe
-- Open a terminal / terminal emulator (linux)
+- Open a terminal / terminal emulator (linux) and run rpfixer.exe

 #### Cargo
 - Download the Rust-Lang for your system (WARNING: THIS IS LIKE 10GIGABYTES ON WINDOWS)